Fermata Auto vs Screen2Auto(2026): Which is better for Android Auto?

 Installing Fermata Auto is much easier than people expect.
 Here’s the recommended method:

-Step 1: Start Installation
+Step 1: Start The Installation

-Tap the “Fermata Auto Installation” button.
+To begin you need to tap the "Fermata Auto Installation" button.

-Step 2: Open in Chrome
+Step 2: Open In Chrome

-Step 3: Confirm Installation
+Step 3: Confirm The Installation

-A pop-up will appear, usually saying “Fermata Auto Android.”
+A pop up will appear, usually saying "Fermata Auto Android".

-Step 4: Wait for Installation
+Step 4: Wait For The Installation

-Step 5: Find the App
+Step 5: Find The Fermata Auto App

-Step 7: Start Streaming
+Step 7: Start Streaming With Fermata Auto

 Full Guide: Fermata Installation